 6 Data Setup for Modeling

 Suppose a churn prediction model reports 95% accuracy, yet consistently fails to identify customers who actually churn.
 What went wrong?
-In many cases, the issue lies not in the algorithm itself but in how the data was prepared for modeling.
-Before reliable machine learning models can be built, the dataset must be structured to support learning, validation, and generalization.
+In many cases, the issue lies not in the algorithm itself but in how the data were structured before modeling began.
+Before reliable machine learning models can be built, the dataset must be organized to support learning, robust assessment, and generalization to new data.

 This chapter focuses on the fourth stage of the Data Science Workflow shown in Figure 2.3: Data Setup for Modeling.
-This stage involves organizing the dataset so that it enables fair training, trustworthy validation, and robust generalization to unseen data.
+At this stage, the goal is no longer to clean or explore the data, but to prepare it for model development in a way that supports fair comparison, trustworthy assessment, and reproducible results.

-To accomplish this, we focus on four core components of data setup: partitioning the data, validating the split, addressing class imbalance, and preparing predictors for modeling.
-Throughout these steps, we emphasize how to prevent data leakage by ensuring that data-dependent decisions are learned from the training set only.
+To accomplish this, we focus on several key components of model-ready data setup: understanding model fit and generalization, partitioning the data into development and assessment subsets, validating whether the resulting split is representative, preparing predictors for modeling, and addressing class imbalance.
+Throughout the chapter, we also emphasize how to prevent data leakage by ensuring that all data-dependent decisions are learned from the training data only.

 The previous chapters laid the groundwork for this stage.
 In Section 2.4, we defined the modeling objective.
 In Chapter 3 and Chapter 4, we cleaned and explored the data.
 Chapter 5 introduced inferential tools that now help us assess whether training and test sets are statistically comparable.

 These questions are not merely technical.
 They reflect fundamental principles of modern data science, including fairness, reproducibility, and reliable generalization.
-By walking through partitioning, validation, balancing, and feature preparation, we lay the groundwork for building models that perform well and generalize reliably in real-world settings.
+By examining model fit, data partitioning, feature preparation, and class imbalance, we lay the groundwork for building models that perform well not only on observed data, but also on new data encountered in practice.

 What This Chapter Covers